 Financial Aid: Since this summer program is 6 credits, students who are eligible for financial aid may apply it.
 The amount of financial aid that you may be eligible to receive is of an individual nature.
 All students should print out this Estimate of Costs Sheet, bring it to the Financial Aid office, and consult with a counselor there about what the implications of this cost would be for them individually.
 Federal and New York State financial aid is generally applicable to education abroad programs.
 The Binghamton Financial Aid Services Office is able to consider only the application of students matriculated at Binghamton for degree study.

 Withdrawal Policy: When a student commits to an education abroad program in their Terra Dotta online program application, the Office of International Education and Global Initiatives (IEGI) mirrors the Binghamton University Student Accounts refund policy for tuition, tuition differentials, and all program fees.

 Scholarships: students applying for this program are highly encouraged to apply for the Myers Family Scholarship if eligible.
 This provides an award of $1,500.
 For more information about this scholarship, click here.
 Students participating in this program are also encouraged to apply for the CCPA Latin American Scholarship Fund.
 Download that application here: CCPA Latin American Partnership Fund Application.docx .

 For more information about scholarships and financial aid in general, click here.

-In addition to a personal statement, a recommendation, and completing some information, applicants will be required to participate in an interview with the faculty directors and study abroad advisers who are seeking mature and prepared students for this program.
+In addition to a personal statement, a recommendation, and completing some information, applicants will be required to participate in an interview with the faculty directors and education abroad advisor who are seeking mature and prepared students for this program.